palutz/haskell-tutorial-bobkonf-2018/README.md

-# Introductory Haskell, bobkonf'17
+# Introductory Haskell, bobkonf'18

-These are the course materials for http://bobkonf.de/2017/fischmann.html.
+These are the course materials for http://bobkonf.de/2018/heinzel.html

-Based on earlier tutorials with Andres Löh, Alexander Ulrich.
+Based on last year's tutorial by Matthias Fischmann, which in turn was based on earlier tutorials with Andres Löh, Alexander Ulrich.

 ## Getting things running